qqqejjjj/Kalman-Filter/README.md

 ### 1.2 Creating a simple robotic arm using a STM32F103RB Nucleo 64

 #### 1.2.1 the detailed wiring connection and some hardware basics
-this part is based on above articles:
+this part is based on below articles:

 MPU6050: